 - XML support.
 Scala supports XML, which is beneficial if you have a need to encode documents in your products.

 Scala “Cons”: What are the Drawbacks?

-While Scala does offer significant advantages over traditional Java, there are still some drawbacks and limitations:
+While programming in Scala does offer significant advantages over traditional Java, there are still some drawbacks and limitations: